College Admissions

+How did we get here?
 Before 2020, most colleges required test scores from the SAT or ACT as part of an admissions application.
 A few colleges had test optional policies, but they were outliers.
 Then when Covid pandemic restrictions shut down testing sites, nearly every college shifted to allow students to submit their applications without a test score.
-Now that testing is available again, do test scores still matter for college admissions?

-You will see a mix of policies across the college spectrum.
+Now that testing is available again, you will see a mix of admissions test policies.
 A few schools reverted back to requiring test scores, but many others have retained some kind of test optional policy, and some are even test blind.
-But test optional doesn’t mean the same thing at every college.
-There are also new terms like “test flexible” and “test preferred.”
-Students need to understand the policies for test scores at each college they want to apply to and make a testing plan that serves their goals.
+You need to understand that test optional doesn’t mean the same thing at every college.
+There are also new terms like “test flexible” and “test preferred” which have shifting meanings from year to year and school to school.
+You need to understand the policies for test scores at each college you want to apply to and make a testing plan that serves your specific goals.

 What Does ‘Test-Optional’ Really Mean for Your Application?